telerik/blazor-ui/window/WindowAsAService/readme.md

 ## Notes

-* In the application we are removing the reference of the last added window in the `OnAfterRender` lifecycle hook.
-This is just one way to make sure that you do not store unnecessary window references and you can implement your own method to remove these references.
+* In the application we are removing the reference of the last added Window in the `OnAfterRender` lifecycle hook.
+This is just one way to make sure that you do not store unnecessary Window references and you can implement your own method to remove these references.